noahvelasco/OKSEE-Mobile/README.md

 <img src="./assets/images/logo_land.png" alt="Alternative text" title="App Splash Logo" height="250"/>
 </p>

 OKSee is a modern and simple cross platform mobile app showcasing the best parts of Oklahoma City, Oklahoma.
 The main staple of this mobile app is the modern, sleek, and simple UI/UX.
 All images, color-schemes, and software engineering was done and maintained by Noah Velasco.
-This repository will be supported until further notice.

 <h3 align="center">Technologies Used</h3>
 <p align="center">